AMC Technology Data Processing Agreement

 Penetration testing: We utilize OWASP-based third party scanning tools.

 iii) Limitations of Privilege & Authorization Requirements

 Product access: A subset of our employees have access to the products and to customer data via controlled interfaces.
-The intent of providing access to a subset of employees is to provide effective customer support, to troubleshoot potential problems, to detect and respond to security incidents and implement data security.
+The intent of providing access to a subset of employees is to provide effective customer support, troubleshoot potential problems, detect and respond to security incidents and implement data security.
 Access is enabled through “just in time” requests for access; all such requests are logged.

 Employees are granted access by role, and reviews of high-risk privilege grants are conducted frequently.
 Employee roles are reviewed at least quarterly, upon hiring, termination, or role change.

 Background checks: All AMC Technology LLC employees undergo a third-party background check prior to being extended an employment offer, in accordance with and as permitted by the applicable laws.
 All AMC Technology LLC employees are required to conduct themselves in a manner consistent with company guidelines, non-disclosure requirements, and ethical standards.